jameshughes89/cs102/src/site/topics/inheritance/inheritance.rst

 * Given the above code, which version of ``toString`` would be called?

     * ``ArrayStack``?
     * ``LinkedStack``?

 * Connecting a call of a method to the actual implementation of the method is called *binding*
-* Sometimes we know what will get called at compile-time --- static binding
+* Sometimes this is known at compile time --- *static binding*
-* Sometimes we will not know until runtime --- dynamic binding
+* Other times, like in the above example, this is not known until runtime --- *dynamic binding*

-* If you want to know what the type of the object is, you can ask it ``myStack.getClass()``
+* It is possible to get the type of the object at runtime

+    ``myStack.getClass()``